friz89/OpenCore-Legacy-Patcher/docs/BOOT.md

 * [OpenCore Legacy Patcher Boot Process](https://www.youtube.com/watch?v=AN3zsbQV_n4)

 If your Mac is looping back into the beginning of the setup after the first reboot, turn it off, start it again and hold `Option`.
-This time, select the option with a grey hard disk icon, it can say "macOS Installer" or the name you gave the disk during the installer process.
+On some Macs select "EFI boot" and then "macOS Installer" or select directly the option with a grey hard disk icon, it can say "macOS Installer" or the name you gave the disk during the installer process.
 Keep repeating this step after every reboot if necessary.

 ![](./images/oclp-stuck-firstreboot.png)